Skip to content

 const uint8_t sine_table[256] = {128, 131, 134, /* ... */};

-With const added to this array, the compiler can place it in Flash, saving precious RAM.
+By adding const to this array, we allow the compiler to place it in Flash, avoiding the consumption of valuable RAM.

-Step 4 — When Different Types Collide: Implicit Conversions
+Step 4 — When Different Types Collide: Implicit Conversion

-This section is the most confusing part of the entire chapter.
-Don't rush; we'll take it step by step.
+This section is likely the most confusing part of this entire article.
+Don't worry, we will take it one step at a time.

 Integer Promotion — Small Types Automatically "Upgrade"

-In any arithmetic operation, char and short are automatically promoted to int before participating in the calculation.
-This is a legacy design—early CPU arithmetic units only supported int-width operations, so the compiler automatically performed this conversion for you.
+In any arithmetic operation, char and short are first automatically promoted to int before participating in the calculation.
+This is a design decision rooted in history—early CPU arithmetic units only supported operations with int width, so compilers automatically perform this conversion for you.

 c